|

 308. antipodes

-any two places or regions on diametrically opposite sides of the Earth
+two places on direct opposite sides of the Earth

 309. antiquary